Hello and welcome to a special edition of The Art of Caesura!

 I attended a seminar on the science behind the new Contrast Paints and between that and what I saw (and experienced) today, I'd like to share as much of it with you as possible.
 At the moment information is a little light on the ground (though that is sure to change in the coming weeks leading up to their release), so I hope this can be your one-stop shop for getting up to speed on Citadel's new paint system.

 As always, feel free to ask questions in the comments section below!

 TL;DR: they are high pigment, low viscosity paints that feel like shades when you use them, but act as a magical combo of layer paint / shade / highlight.

 Contrast Paints are a whole new style of painting.
-The guy giving the seminar (the scientist behind making citadel paints, who's name is escaping me at the moment), likened the way we currently paint miniatures to traditional oil painting.
+David Cross, the guy giving the seminar (the chemist behind making citadel paints), likened the way we currently paint miniatures to traditional oil painting.
 Many people undercoat in black (to forgive any whoopsies by hiding them in deep shadow) and build up the colours and highlights on top.

 Contrast Paints, in contrast, are like watercolour paints.
 You start from a light undercoat (close to white), tinting this with paint that is thin enough (low viscosity) to act like a shade - sliding naturally into recessed details, but has enough surface tension and opacity to colour the flat surfaces and thinly tint the raised surfaces (with the light undercoat showing through, this gives the effect of a highlight).

 Do Contrast Paints Work?